notexplosive/notexplosive.github.io/pages/ludography.markdown

 ## Ship It!
 [{{ linkText }}](https://notexplosive.itch.io/ship-it)
-> Made in 72 hours in February 2020 for Global Game Jam - Bellevue College Site
+> `[Jam]` Made in 72 hours in February 2020 for Global Game Jam - Bellevue College Site

 Made by [Ursagames][ursagames] and me!
 This was the last in-person game jam I did before the pandemic.